eorland/BiG_size_finder/README.md

 LEG OPENING      6.5
 INSEAM          34.0
 ```
 **Note: I do not plan on regularly maintaining this repo in favor of other projects.
+Please still create an issue for any bugs.
 Feel free to fork this repo and maintain as you please.**